 Each student is responsible for all make-up work generated by an absence from class.
 The student should make arrangements to obtain the make-up work prior to an anticipated absence.
-Students will have two days to make up work for each day of excused absence (example: for 3 days of an excused absence the student would need to return all work on the 6th day).
+Students in grades K-5 will have 2 days to make up work for each day of excused absence, due by end of day.
+Students in grades 6-12 will have 2 days to make up work for each day of excused absence, due by the end of class period.
+Day 1 will begin for all students on the first day of return.
+Example: Excused absence Monday, work assigned Tuesday, due by end of period on Thursday.)
 However, the building administrator or the classroom teacher may extend the time allowed for completion of make-up work in the case of an extended illness or other extenuating circumstances.
-If a student knows in advance that they will be absent, all work will be due upon return.
+If a student knows in advance that they will be absent, students are expected to contact each individual teacher as it is left to teacher discretion.